openmole/openmole-market/sensitivity/README.md

 ## Traffic Basic

 The "MorrisTraffic.oms" workflow applies the Morris method to the [Traffic Basic NetLogo model](http://ccl.northwestern.edu/netlogo/models/TrafficBasic)
+This model is unchanged, except to [make it compliant with OpenMOLE](https://www.openmole.org/Netlogo+Headless.html).

 However, as this model is stochastic, the results might be kind of unstable.